lionell/sequential-method/README.md

 As you can see all two branches closed at the same time.
 So expression is truthful and no counter examples exists.

+#### Example 3
-**Example 3.** This example show you how to deal with unclosed sequences, and how to get a counter example.
+This example show you how to deal with unclosed sequences, and how to get a counter example.
 ```
                                             P[x] -> #xQ[x] = #xP[x] -> Q[x]
                                                            |